The Ultimate Flat Lay Photography Guide for Wedding Photographers

 Efficient Workflow for Timeline Management

 Time is your most precious resource on a wedding day.
-A streamlined flat lay workflow lets you create stunning images without eating into couple portraits or getting ready coverage.
+A streamlined flat lay workflow lets you create stunning images without eating into couple portraits or getting-ready coverage.

 Communicate with your couples before the wedding day.
 Include a detail shot checklist in your welcome guide, requesting they gather all items in one location, preferably the getting-ready suite.
 Specify exactly what you need: both sides of the invitation suite, ring boxes, jewelry, shoes, perfume, and any personalized items they want photographed.

 Scout your location immediately upon arrival.
 Identify the best natural light source and the clearest surface.
 A bed with white linens, a table near a large window, or even a clean floor area can work.
-If you're using your own professional flat lay surfaces, you have complete control over your backdrop regardless of venue conditions.
+If you're using professional flat lay surfaces, you have complete control over your backdrop regardless of venue conditions.
 Having this planned before you start gathering items saves valuable minutes.

 Gather everything at once.
 Use a small basket or tray to collect all items in a single trip, preventing multiple runs back and forth.
 This also ensures nothing gets misplaced during the chaotic getting-ready time.